-The incremental delay step at which BER tests are performed is set in the step size field.
-The resolution of this field is also directly coupled to the oversampling ratio setting as described previously.
-The Repeat field is used to set the number of BER test iterations for each clock/gate delay increment.
+The incremental delay step at which BER tests are performed is set in the Step Size field.
+The resolution of this field is also directly coupled to the Oversampling Ratio setting as described previously.
+The Repeat field is used to set the number of BER test iterations for each Clock/Gate Delay increment.
 When this field is set to two or greater, the BER results are plotted on the graph for each iteration of the measurement.
-By increasing the number of BER test repetitions, it can easily be determined if repeatable results are achievable.

-The ESG internal BER analyzer settings required to perform the clock/gate delay calibration are also configured remotely using the Signal Studio software, Figure 22.
-The total number of data bits to be analyzed at each delay increment is set in the total bits field.
-The gate signal is automatically enabled in packet generator mode and disabled in data stream mode.
+The ESG internal BER analyzer settings required to perform the Clock/Gate Delay calibration are also configured remotely using the Signal Studio software, Figure 22.
+The total number of data bits to be analyzed at each delay increment is set in the Total Bits field.
+The Gate signal is automatically enabled in Packet Generator mode and disabled in Data Stream mode.
 The default polarity of the clock, data, and gate signals is set to positive.
-This is the correct setting for the basic measurement setup and should not be modified unless there is a need to do so in a particular application.
+This is the correct setting for the basic measurement set up and should not be modified unless there is a need to do so in a particular application.